pentacledotai/defi-learning/atomics/hold.md

 As a nascent asset class, cryptocurrencies are infamous for their high volatility.
 Even though early investors in today's biggest cryptocurrencies have gained generously over time, it is easy for the faint of heart to panic sell when prices are dropping sharply; it's important to understand what we're holding in order to have conviction in times like those.

 As mentioned, the premise of cryptocurrencies in general is the removal of trusted intermediaries, and distributing the responsibilites which belonged to them in traditional financial systems over the whole network.
-This is a double edged sword, however — there is no customer support to revert your transaction if you send your coins to the wrong place.
+This is a double-edged sword, however — there is no customer support to revert your transaction if you send your coins to the wrong place.

 ## Rewards